 How to see the Space Station from your backyard

-Did you know that you can see the International Space Station (ISS) in the night sky as it passes over your area at a distance of more than 370 km from the Earth?
+Did you know that you can see the International Space Station (ISS) in the night sky as it passes over your area at a distance of approximately 400 km from Earth?

-Here are some sites and Web applications that will help you find out where the Station is in the sky.
+Here are some sites and Web applications that will help you track the Station or catch a glimpse of it.

 - Date modified: